-An accredited investor is a person whose individual net worth, or joint net worth including that person's spouse, at the time of the purchase of the securities exceeds \$1,000,000; or whose individual income exceeded \$200,000 in each of the two most recent years (and who expects to reach that income level in the current year); or whose joint income including that person's spouse exceeded \$300,000 in each of the two most recent years and who expects to reach that income level in the current year.
-Importantly, if securities are sold to any non-accredited investors, Rule 502(b) requires that the issuer provide each non-accredited investor with the information specified in that rule, similar to what is required by a prospectus.
+An accredited investor is a person whose individual net worth, or joint net worth including that person's spouse, at the time of the purchase of the securities exceeds \$1,000,000; whose individual income exceeded \$200,000 in each of the two most recent years (and who expects to reach that income level in the current year); or whose joint income including that person's spouse exceeded \$300,000 in each of the two most recent years and who expects to reach that income level in the current year.

+Importantly, if securities are sold to non-accredited investors, Rule 502(b) requires that the issuer provide each non-accredited investor with the information specified in that rule (similar to a prospectus

-Another potential exemption from registration is provided by Regulation S. Unlike Regulation D, however, Regulation S does not provide an exemption from state securities registration.
+Other potential exemption from registration is provided by Regulation S. Unlike Regulation D, however, Regulation S does not provide an exemption from state securities registration.